 Welcome to the University of Minnesota Pediatric Residency’s webpage!
 I hope you’ll be able to use this website as a jumping-off point to learn about the incredible training opportunities available in our residency program.
 It has been my privilege and honor to be a part of the educational leadership team in our program for the past 13 years.
 When applicants ask me what makes our program stand out, the answers are easy.

 We are excited to share what our program has to offer.
-Although the interview season for residency will be much different than usual in 2020, we are hard at work creating new content to help you get to know our program better, so please check back to our website often and follow us on social media.
 Your safety and health is incredibly important to us, and as such we will only be offering virtual interviews this season.
 More information will be posted on that soon.

 Emily Borman-Shoap, MD